iNZightVIT/Lite/README.md

 Underway (10/03/15):
 ---------------------
 - Update help.md files for all modules.
-- Add proper error handling in the "Time Series" and "Visualize" modules, including linking "Provide Time Information" with server.R (i.e. conditional panels).
+- Add proper error handling in the "Time Series" and "Visualize" modules, including linking "Provide Time Information" with server.R (i.e. make time series panel conditional on whether or not a time variable is defined).
 - Add inferential markups to the "Visualize" module once Tom finishes updating iNZightPlots().

 Recent Updates (10/03/15):
 --------------------------
-- Updated help.md files for the "Time Series" and "Visualize" modules.
+- Updated help.md files for the "Time Series" and "Visualize" modules (Chris).
 - Fixed Datatables bug (Christoph).
 - Fixed question mark error (Christoph).
 - 404 Error fixed in "About" module (Christoph).